regnarg/bc/text/changedet.md

 volume) identifier called the \D{inode number}
 (*ino* for short) that can be read from userspace.

-#### Filesystem Access Syscalls
+#### Filesystem access syscalls

-Most filesystem syscalls take string paths as an argument.
+Most filesystem syscalls take string paths as their arguments.
 The inode corresponding to the path is found in the kernel using a process called \D{path resolution}.
 The kernel starts at the root inode and for each component of the path walks down the corresponding directory entry.
 This process is inherently non-atomic and if files are